heini208/fault_detector_spot/documentation/System_Design.md

 and
 interactions with the rest of the system.

-The buffered command subtree is visualized in the following behaviour tree diagram:
+The buffered command subtree is visualized in the following behaviour tree diagram (Figure 5):

 ![command_subtree.diagram.png](images%2FSystem_Design%2Fcommand_subtree.diagram.png)

-*Figure: The Buffered Command Subtree.
-Shows the command buffer, guards, emergency paths, and selector logic.*
+*Figure 5: The Buffered Command Subtree, showing the command buffer, guards, emergency paths, and selector logic.*

 #### 6.2.2.2 CommandManager